jusdisgi/zmk-config-biggiesplays/README.md

 # SplaveFerris ZMK Configuration

-This repository contains a configuration for the [BiggieSplays](https://github.com/jusdisgi/SplaveFerris) keyboard to allow users to build firmware.
-This particular config includes the SplaveFerris shield definition directly; you may wish instead to use the shield module instead by adding the module to the west.yml found in your zmk-config's config directory.
-The module is housed at https://github.com/jusdisgi/zmk-keyboards-splaveferris and there is a full guide available for this here: [ZMK Modules Doc](https://zmk.dev/docs/features/modules)
+This repository contains a configuration for the [BiggieSplays](https://github.com/jusdisgi/BiggieSplays) keyboard to allow users to build firmware.
+This config leverages the zmk-keyboards-biggiesplays module for board/shield definitions; if you wish to look at or edit the shield you'll find that repo [here](https://github.com/jusdisgi/zmk-keyboards-biggiesplays) but you don't need it to use this config.

-To use this config directly (not recommended unless you are me) you can use the git actions which have already been setup.
-Just make whatever changes you like, push them, and go download the artifact from the actions page and flash it.

 Have A Lot of Fun!